chuckpilon/elasticearch/README.md

 To populate the data

 1. Make sure the Docker container for Elasticsearch is running.
-See [https://bitbucket.org/readyplay/dev-deployment/src/master/README.md]().
 1. Run the following

 	```